-We further report that the Board of Directors of the Company is constituted with Executive Director, Non-Executive Director, Independent Directors and a Women Director.
-There is no change in the composition of the Board of Directors during the period under review.
+We further report that the Board of Directors of the Company is constituted with Executive Director, Non-Executive Directors, Independent Directors and a Woman Director.
+The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act.